wistia/wistia-open-docs/_posts/embed-shepherd.md

 </code></pre>

-## Capturing newly embedded videos
+## Access each active embed and all FUTURE embeds

+The `each` method will let you loop over embeds that exist at the time of execution.
+But it will miss any embeds that are injected later.

-The "initembed" event lets you immediately get a handle on any Wistia embeds that are injected after the Embed Shephered is included on the page.
+If you want to perform initialization logic for each video, including those that are injected after the Embed Shepherd is first executed, then the `onFind` method will help you out.

-<pre><code class="language-javascript">wistiaEmbeds.bind("initembed", function(video) {
+<pre><code class="language-javascript">wistiaEmbeds.onFind(function(video) {
   function onFirstPlay() {
     console.log("I played " + video.name());
     video.unbind("play", onFirstPlay);